kdolic/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+- Closure gives the developer the ability to put functions together and nest them within.
+Allows access to a function from a parent level scope in a child level scope.

 2. Study the following code, then answer the questions below.

 ```js